-In addition to receiving specific advice, the patients in the study who dropped more weight also took part in a comprehensive weight loss program with tailored goals, educational materials, and regular check-ins with weight loss coaches.
+The patients in the study who dropped more weight also joined a comprehensive weight loss program.
+This program gave patients access to tailored goals, educational materials, and regular check-ins with weight loss coaches.

-Overall, patients referred to a comprehensive intervention and reinforced with specific advice by their doctors were significantly more likely to lose weight.
+Overall, patients in the comprehensive intervention who received specific advice from their doctors were significantly more likely to lose weight.

-The science reveals that an integrated approach helps patients drop pounds, increasing the odds of a successful surgical intervention and keeping further MSK issues at bay.
-So how can orthopedic physicians make the most of deploying a weight loss program for their patients?
+The science reveals that an integrated approach helps patients drop pounds.
+This increases the odds of a successful surgical intervention and keeps further MSK issues at bay.
+So, how can orthopedic physicians make the most of deploying a weight loss program for their patients?

 1. Be proactive: A pair of surveys by West found that “patients want their healthcare team to be more proactive about encouraging wellness and prevention… Patients believe that if their provider pushed them to make certain changes, it would lead to better outcomes.”

 How to do it: Practices can engage orthopedic patients with email or SMS outreach regarding lifestyle wellness services and advice.
-Including all established patients can help reach not just the those that need to lose weight for surgery, but patients who can benefit from preventative interventions as well.
+Including all patients can help reach not just those that need to lose weight for surgery, but patients who can benefit from preventative interventions, too.